hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 ## Backup of all partition
-To obtain a backup, use the `dd` command to save it on /tmp,
+To obtain a backup, use the `dd` command to save it on `/tmp`,
-or use the cat command to transfer it via netcast.
+or use the `cat` command to transfer it via netcat.
 ```
 # dd if=/dev/mtdX of=/tmp/mtdX.bin
 # tftp -l /tmp/mtdX.bin -r remotehost-ip